bitgrip/angular-ngrx-blueprint/README.md

 # AngularNgrxBlueprint

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3: `ng new angular-ngrx-blueprint --style=scss`

+## Application State Managing

+We use the *ngrx* platform for our application state architecture <https://github.com/ngrx/platform>

+This project is already initialised with the Store devtools instrument.
+This enables powerful time-travel debugging with a chrome extension: <https://github.com/zalmoxisus/redux-devtools-extension>

+## Styling

+Knowing that we use SASS: <https://scotch.io/tutorials/using-sass-with-the-angular-cli> for styling

+Additional Information for Component Styles are here: <https://angular.io/guide/component-styles>

 ## Development server